Rebeka Masarova

-Rebeka Masarova (Rebeka Masárová, [ˈrebeka ˈmasaːrɔʋa]; born 6 August 1999) is a Spanish–Swiss tennis player.
-She has career-high WTA rankings of 90 in singles and 136 in doubles.
-The 2016 French Open junior champion started representing Spain in January 2018.
+Rebeka Masarova (Rebeka Masárová, [ˈrebeka ˈmasaːrɔʋa]; born 6 August 1999) is a Swiss professional tennis player.
+She has career-high WTA rankings of No. 62 in singles and No. 125 in doubles, achieved in 2023.

+Masarova won the juniors' 2016 French Open.

 Personal life

 Masarova's mother is Spanish and her father is Slovak.
 Born in Basel, hometown of Roger Federer, she was inspired to start playing tennis from watching Federer play in his first Wimbledon final in 2003.

+She started representing Spain in January 2018.
+On 24 December 2024, she announced that she would represent Switzerland again.